OxfordRSE/website/content/events/2019-10-10_lunchtime_seminars.md

 publishDate: 2019-09-30
 ---

-The Oxford Research Software Engineering (OxRSE) group (http://www.cs.ox.ac.uk/projects/RSE/), with the Research Software Developers Network (RSDN) is organising a series of monthly lunch-time seminars starting this month, on the 10th October, 12:30 - 13:30.
+The [Oxford Research Software Engineering (OxRSE) group](https://www.rse.ox.ac.uk/), with the Research Software Developers Network (RSDN) is organising a series of monthly lunch-time seminars starting this month, on the 10th October, 12:30 - 13:30.

 Please join us in Lecture Theatre B in the Department of Computer Science, Wolfson building.
 Lunch will be provided, and to give us an idea of numbers please sign up via this form.